aptly-dev/www.aptly.info/content/doc/aptly/graph.md

 aptly graph
 -----------

-aptly generates graph showing depedencies between mirrors, snapshots and published repositories.
+aptly generates graph showing depedencies between mirrors, local repositories, snapshots and published repositories.

+Command graph generates graph of dependencies:

+* between snapshots and mirrors (what mirror was used to create each snapshot)
-Command graph generates graph of dependencies between snapshots and (what mirrors were used to create each snapshots), between snapshots (pulling, merging, etc.) and between snapshots and published repositories (how snapshots were published).
+* between snapshots and local repos (what local repo was used to create snapshot)
+* between snapshots (pulling, merging, etc.)
+* between snapshots, local repos and published repositories (how snapshots were published).

 Graph is rendered to PNG file using graphviz package.

 Usage: